valboz/RTModel/docs/README.md

 rtm.run('/event001')
 ```

 Then the modeling starts and you may sit back and watch the progress bars tracking the status of modeling.
-You will notice that the Single-source-binary-lens fit will take 1-2 hours whereas the other fits are nearly instantaneous.
-At the end of all fits you will see the final assessment of `RTModel` for the event with a summary of the best chi squares found for each category of models.
+You will notice that all fits are nearly instantaneous whereas the Single-source-binary-lens fit take 1-2 hours.
+At the end of all fits, you will see the final assessment of `RTModel` for the event, along with a summary of the best chi squares found for each category of models.

-The possible models proposed by `RTModel` are collected as separate files in the directory `/event001/SelectedModels`.
+The final model(s) proposed by `RTModel` are collected as separate files in the directory `/event001/SelectedModels`.
 You may plot them using the `RTModel.plotmodel` package:

 ```
 import plotmodel as plm